REGISTRATION

 Can I participate as part of a team?

 Yes, we encourage this!
+It is more fun to walk and fundraise together.
 When you register, you can select to join an existing team or create your own team.
 You can also create a team after you have registered.
 Simply click 'Create Team' in your fundraising dashboard if you want to create a team and invite a friend.
 Remember to share your team link and ask your friends to join you for the challenge.

 Does a team captain pay for registration or do I?

-Your team captain will initially register your team.
-The captain has two options; pay for all team members (preferred option for Workplaces) and you simply receive a confirmation to finalise your fundraising page.
-Alternatively, the captain may only pay for their own entry fee, in which case you will receive an invitation to join their team by paying for your entry yourself.
+A team captain will initially register a team.
+The captain has two options; pay for all team members (preferred option for Workplaces) and team members will get invited to simply finalise their fundraising page.
+Alternatively, the captain may only decide to pay for their own entry fee, in which case all members will receive an invitation to join the team by paying for the entry themselves.

 Where can I stay prior to the start if I am travelling from interstate?